 - Magnetic resonance angiography (MRA).
 Your doctor may use this test if he or she thinks you have an arteriovenous fistula deep under your skin.
 Like an MRI, an MRA uses a magnetic field and radio waves to create pictures of the body's soft tissues.
 However, you're also given a special dye that helps create images of your blood vessels.

 If your arteriovenous fistula is small and doesn't cause any other health problems, you may need only close monitoring by a doctor.
 Some small arteriovenous fistulas close by themselves without treatment.

 If your arteriovenous fistula requires treatment, your doctor may recommend:

 - Catheter embolization.
-In this procedure, a catheter is inserted in an artery near the site of your arteriovenous fistula.
-Doctors use X-ray and other imaging techniques to guide the catheter to your fistula, and a small coil or stent is placed at the site of your fistula to reroute your blood flow.
-Many people who have catheter embolization stay in the hospital for 24 hours or less and can resume all their daily activities within a week.
+In this procedure, a catheter is inserted in an artery near the arteriovenous fistula.
+Doctors use X-rays and other images to guide the catheter to your fistula.
+Then, a small coil or stent is placed at the site of your fistula to reroute your blood flow.
+Many people who have catheter embolization stay in the hospital for less than a day and can resume daily activities within a week.

 - Surgery.
 Large arteriovenous fistulas that can't be treated with catheter embolization may require surgery.
 The type of surgery you'll need depends on the size and location of your arteriovenous fistula.

 Preparing for your appointment